Stumie/winapps_fedora_kinoite/docs/docker.md

 > If you are invoking podman as a user, your container will be "rootless".
 This can be desirable as a security feature.
 However, you may encounter an error about missing permissions to /dev/kvm as a consequence.
 >
 > For rootless podman to work, you need to add your user to the `kvm` group (depending on your distribution) to be able to access `/dev/kvm`.
 Make sure that you are using `crun` as your container runtime, not `runc`.
 Usually this is done by stopping all containers and (de-)installing the corresponding packages.
 Then either invoke podman-compose as `podman-compose --file ./compose.yaml --podman-create-args '--group-add keep-groups' up`.
 Or edit `compose.yaml` and uncomment the `group_add:` section at the end, and add `[]`.

 > [!IMPORTANT]
+> If you use the script `start-windows-in-rootless-podman-without-podman-compose.sh` everything is done for you and there's no need to manipulate the `compose.yaml` specifically for rootless Podman.

+> [!IMPORTANT]
 > Ensure `WAFLAVOR` is set to `"podman"` in `~/.config/winapps/winapps.conf`.